Wholesome chia pudding topped with yogurt and strawberries

 Step-by-Step: How to Make Strawberry Chia Pudding

 1. Prep the strawberries.
 If you’re using frozen strawberries, defrost them overnight in the fridge or gently warm them on the stove with a splash of water.
-Once ready, blend the strawberries into a smooth puree using an immersion blender.
+Once ready, blend the strawberries and sugar (or liquid sweetener) into a smooth puree using an immersion blender.
 Or mash them using a fork if you don’t mind strawberry bits in the pudding.
 Mix in the lemon juice.

 1. Combine yogurt and flavorings.
-In a bowl, mix the blended strawberries with Greek yogurt, and sweetener.
+In a bowl, mix the blended strawberries with Greek yogurt.
 Stir well and give it a taste—feel free to add a bit more sweetener or lemon juice until it hits your favorite balance.

 1. Add chia seeds.
 Sprinkle in the chia seeds and stir thoroughly to make sure they’re evenly distributed and won’t clump up.